You Can Take Better Pictures!

 - The slow-exposure, milky look usually works better with smaller, less powerful waterfalls.
-I often find that large, powerful watefalls look better with a faster exposure, like 1/250 second.
-This conveys a sense of power, and I find that the milky effect makes the larger falls just look like a big blurry mess.
+I often find that large, powerful watefalls look better with a faster exposure.
+This helps to convey a sense of power, and I find that the milky effect makes the larger falls just look like a big blurry mess.
+Again, personal preference.

 - Wide angle lenses often give a good sense of drama in photos, because they gently distort perspective.
-But this only really works if you can get close to the waterfall to fill your frame (see the beginner tips above).
+This works best when you get close to the photo, but also include something in the foreground.
 Another reason why I like small waterfalls.

 - Be sure to pack a bunch of lens wipes and a small lens wipe solution bottle.
 Waterfalls can have lots of spray and you want a clean dry lens (or filter) for a nice crisp shot.

-- As for spray, sometimes a few steps to the left or right can take you to a spray-free zone.
+- As for spray, sometimes just a few steps to the left or right can take you to a completely spray-free zone.
+Try it!

 - The problem with blending exposures for waterfalls is that no two waterfall images are exactly the same.
 The jet or whitewater is always changing.
 Thus, blending will give you artifacts that can ruin the image.
 Blending can still be useful to pull in overexposed skies or underexposed vegetation or rocks.
 But try to expose for the water correctly the first time.